arthurpaulino/miraiml/README.rst

 >>> from miraiml import HyperSearchSpace, Config, Engine

-Some didactic tutorials can be found in the `examples <examples>`_ directory.
-Or `Read the Docs <https://miraiml.readthedocs.io/en/latest/>`_ for a better understanding of MiraiML.
+Some didactic tutorials can be found in the examples_ directory.
+Or `Read the Docs`_ for a better understanding of MiraiML.

 Development
 -----------